rei/rei-cedar-docs/docs/components/headings/README.md

 This component has compliance with WCAG guidelines by:

-- Defining semantic heading levels with ability to assign predefined visual heading styles to each level
+- Defining semantic heading levels with the ability to assign predefined visual heading styles to each level

 </cdr-doc-table-of-contents-shell>
 </template>